hydrolarus/cytosol/README.md

 ## Overview of the language

-> Records in the environment can activate gene functions or enzymes.
-Gene functions can express new record or enzymes into the environment.
-Enzymes can modify the records in the environment.
+> Records in the environment can activate gene functions or trigger rules.
+Gene functions can express new record into the environment.
+Rules can modify the records in the environment.

 ### `record`s